Quercus obtusata

 Quercus obtusata is an oak in the white oak group (Quercus sect.
-Quercus) endemic to Mexico, with a distribution ranging from San Luis Potosí and Nayarit south to Oaxaca, from 620 to 2800 MSL.
+Quercus) endemic to Mexico, with a distribution ranging from San Luis Potosí and Nayarit south to Oaxaca.
+It is native to the southern Sierra Madre Occidental, Trans-Mexican Volcanic Belt, and Sierra Madre del Sur, where it grows in oak forest, pine–oak forest, and the transition to dry shrubland from 1,240 to 2,630 metres elevation.
+It is often associated with Quercus crassipes, Q. crassifolia, Q. × dysophylla, Q. laeta, and Q. rugosa.

 Quercus obtusata is a tree up to 20 m tall with a trunk sometimes more than 60 cm in diameter.
 The leaves are thick and leathery, up to 22 cm long, widely egg-shaped with 3–9 pairs of shallow rounded lobes or undulations.

 Resembles Q. potosina, which has smaller leaves (3–10 x 2–6 cm); also resembles Q. rugosa, this one has a convex leaf strongly coriaceous, a revolute margin, the epidermis bullate; at least, one can differentiate Q. obtusata from Q. laeta, which has foliar underside glaucous, without masses of glandular secretions, none or rare glandular trichomes, a leaf more oblong than oboval with a margin sometimes entire.